apocop/games/war/README.md

-# war-card-game
+# War

-Traditional card game War
+Traditional card game War, based on the work of Cory Althoff in *The Self-Taught Programmer: The Definitive Guide to Programming Professionally*.